ozchamo/YAKKO/README.md

 Yet another KVM/Konfigurator for OpenShift

 Introduction:

-If you want to run up OpenShift, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you.
+- If you want to run up OpenShift, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you
+- It will use a Pull Secret from Red Hat which has a lifetime of 60 days, so re-installing is kinda useful...

 Requirements:
 - a box with enough RAM